ktty1220/nanox/README.md

 });
 ```

-If you want to execute the direct specification of status value and update command simultaneously as above, use `$set` command instead of direct specification of status value.
+If you want to execute the direct specification of status value and query command simultaneously as above, use `$set` command instead of direct specification of status value.

 ```js
 // Bad